DappCoderr/Cadence-fun-frontend/public/modules/Module 3/Lesson 1.md

 ---
-title: Lesson 1 - Account Storage - Dive into Your Own Vault!
+Lesson 1 - Account Storage - Dive into Your Own Vault!
 ---

 Welcome back, adventurer!
 In this lesson, we'll explore how to store your Knight NFT securely within your Flow account.
 Sound exciting right?
 Let's see how we can do it.